praneeth-rdy/praneeth-rdy/README.md

-Currently pursuing bachelor degree in Aerospace engineering.
+I am a second year undergrad at IIT Kharagpur.
 Open Source software excites me, and I am ever ready to learn more.

-Skills: Python, JavaScript, Graphic Design(Inkscape, GIMP)
+I am eagerly waiting to contribute to interesting open-source projects.

-- 🔭 I’m currently working on A portal to share books.
+- 🔭 I’m currently working on a static chatbot and a mock tests django website.
 - 🌱 I’m currently learning React.js
-- 👯 I’m looking to collaborate on any project, just drop a DM.
+- 👯 I’m looking forward to collaborate in any interesting project.
-- 💬 Ask me about music, games, anime.
+- 💬 Talk with me about technology, finance and entrepreneurship.
-- 😄 Pronouns: He/Him.
-- ⚡ Fun fact: Into the Spiderverse is the absolute best animated movie of all time.
+- ⚡ My Motto: Success is not how much money you make, it is how much difference you bring in people's lives.